HECS-HELP | UniSC | University of the Sunshine Coast, Queensland, Australia

 Who is eligible for HECS-HELP?

-To be eligible for HECS-HELP a student must provide their Tax File Number (TFN) and;
+To be eligible for HECS-HELP a student must provide their Unique Student Identifier (USI) and Tax File Number (TFN) and;

 1. be an Australian citizen or